hpc/pavilion2/docs/tutorials/writing_a_series.rst

 Writing a Series File
 =====================

-This is a step-by-step tutorial on how to write a series file in Pavilion.

-A Test Series is a group of tests that is created whenever the user invokes ``pav run <test names>`` or ``pav run -f <file of test names>``.
-A series file allows the user to specify test hierarchies, assign modes to specific tests, and dictate other settings for tests which are grouped together in the same series.
-Creating Test Series in this way also gives the user the option of running tests in a continuous manner.
+A test series is a group of interrelated test runs.
+While tests started together via ``pav run`` are automatically grouped together as a simple series, more complex relationships are possible by explicitly defining a series with a test series config file.
+A series file allows the user to specify test hierarchies, assign modes to specific tests, and dictate other settings for the group of tests.
+Creating a test series in this way also gives the user the option of limiting the number of tests running or scheduled at any given time and running the tests in a continuous manner.

 .. contents:: Table of Contents

 Where to Write Series Files
 ---------------------------

-Series files are yaml files and are placed in the <pav config dir>/series directory.
+Series configs are yaml files and are placed in the <pav config dir>/series directory.
+Like all the other config files in Pavilion, the config file name must follow the format ``<series name>.yaml``.

-Series File Elements
+Series Configuration
 --------------------

 Here's an example series file.
 Let's call it ``sanity_tests.yaml`` and include